johannes-codes/komoot-assignment/README.md

 # #10 Make some usability improvements
 I figured that I would like to add some usability improvements such as a user-initiated location access request.
 Also, showing the user the message that their location access might not be enough for background activities or that no access was granted.
 Also, a clear button is very handy - both for customers as well as me while testing 😄.

+# Conclusion
+I'm not able to solve the background activity issue in time.
+Ideally, the network calls would continue even when the app is inactive.
+Besides that, I'm pretty happy with the result I achieved within the last 3.5 hours.
+Further improvements could be to split some code from the ContentView into a designated ViewModel and, of course, to write some tests.
+Most of the code is injectable with some mock variations of the class.